mangalam-research/wed/README.rst

 .. image:: https://secure.gravatar.com/avatar/7fc4e7a64d9f789a90057e7737e39b2a
    :target: http://www.mangalamresearch.org/

-This software has been made possible in part by a Level I Digital Humanities Start-up Grant from the National Endowment for the Humanities (grant number HD-51383-11).
-Any views, findings, conclusions, or recommendations expressed in this software, do not necessarily represent those of the National Endowment for the Humanities.
+This software has been made possible in part by a Level I Digital Humanities Start-up Grant and a Level II Digital Humanities Start-up Grant from the National Endowment for the Humanities (grant numbers HD-51383-11 and HD-51772-13).
+Any views, findings, conclusions, or recommendations expressed in this software do not necessarily represent those of the National Endowment for the Humanities.